dnr/orq/README.md

 `orq run myapp.orq` runs all tasks in the file as described above.

+`orq run myapp.orq foo bar` runs tasks that contain the strings `foo` or `bar` in their names.

 `orq stop myapp.orq` stops all tasks in the file.

+`orq stop myapp.orq foo bar` stops tasks that contain the strings `foo` or `bar` in their names.

+`orq upload_cert myapp.orq` copies the ssl cert (and optionally key) to the server for inclusion in the nginx config.
+If the key is readable, push the cert and key.
+Otherwise push only the cert.
+This is the only command that touches the cert and key files, so you're free to leave them encrypted during normal operation.

 `orq cleanup server.com` cleans up unused containers and images on the server.